damianj/ACE-RESTful/README.md

 * [Nancy] - Light-weight web framework for C#
 * [Newtonsoft] - Popular high-performance JSON framework for .NET
 * [Volkanpaksoy] - Tutorial to get started developing with Nancy
+* [Material Design XAML] - Library to create responsive and clean GUI's

 ### Continuing Development
 You will need to install some packages via the Package Manager Console in Visual Studio